Blog

 What businesses need to know

-• Contractors earning below €32.24 EUR per hour are presumed employees.
+• Hourly rate threshold: contractors earning below €32.24 EUR per hour are presumed employees.

-• To maintain independent contractor status, individuals must demonstrate 1) multiple clients 2) autonomy over work methods 3) entrepreneurial risk
+• Clarified criteria for independence: To maintain independent contractor status, individuals must demonstrate 1) multiple clients 2) autonomy over work methods 3) entrepreneurial risk

 Action for employers

-Audit your contractor agreements in the Netherlands to ensure alignment with the new legal framework.
+Audit your contractor agreements in the Netherlands to ensure alignment with the new legal framework, now coming in January 2026.
+Make sure 1) hourly rates exceed the legal presumption threshold 2) Contractors exhibit clear signs of entrepreneurship 3) Working practices match contract language.
 Learn more about managing compliance with Safeguard Global’s Employer of Record services in the Netherlands.

 Germany: Enhanced contractor and employee protections